CX4712 NAS Build

 Introduction

-So, all I can say is don't do this, it was way too expensive I even had to buy another rack (my fault, because I only had a 2post rack).
+So, all I can say is, don't do this.
+It was way too expensive; I even had to buy another rack (my fault, because I only had a 2-post rack).

 Hardware